-As of March 10, 2017, the average (weighted by TEU capacity) remaining time-charter duration for our fleet of 69 containerships was approximately 3.3 years, based on the remaining fixed terms and assuming the exercise of any owner's options and the non-exercise of any charterer's options under our containerships' charters.
-As of December 31, 2016, our fixed-term charters represented an aggregate of \$1.2 billion of contracted revenue, assuming the earliest redelivery dates possible and 365 revenue days per annum per containership (which amount includes our ownership percentage of contracted revenue for the existing Joint Venture vessels).
-See the table entitled "Contracted Revenue and Days From Time Charters as of December 31, 2016" in "Item 5.
-Operating and Financial Review and Prospects-A. Operating Results-Factors Affecting Our Results of Operations-Voyage Revenue".
-As of March 10, 2017, our fixed-term charters represented an aggregate of approximately \$1.5 billion of contracted revenue, assuming the earliest redelivery dates possible and 365 revenue days per annum per containership (which amount includes our ownership percentage of contracted revenue for the Joint Venture vessels (currently \$380.6 million)) and the exercise of the owner's unilateral extension options.
-Ten of these charters include an option exercisable by either party to extend the term: five wholly owned vessels for two one-year periods at the same charter rate, which represents \$152.2 million of potential contracted revenue, and five Joint Venture vessels for a three-year period and a subsequent two-year period at the same charter rate, which represents \$170.5 million of potential contracted revenue that is attributable to our share of the relevant vessel-owning entities.
-In addition, we have charters for two wholly-owned vessels, which include an option to extend the charters for subsequent one-year periods at market rate plus \$1,100 per vessel per day.
+As of February 23, 2018, the average (weighted by TEU capacity) remaining time-charter duration for our fleet of 71 containerships, including 18 vessels acquired pursuant to the Framework Deed one of which was under construction, was approximately 2.9 years, based on the remaining fixed terms and assuming the exercise of any owner's options and the non-exercise of any charterer's options under our containerships' charters.
+As of December 31, 2017, our fixed-term charters represented an aggregate of \$1.25 billion of contracted revenue, assuming the earliest redelivery dates possible and 365 revenue days per annum per containership and the exercise of the owner's unilateral extension options (which amount includes our ownership percentage of contracted revenue for the existing Joint Venture vessels).
+See the table entitled "Contracted Revenue and Days From Time Charters as of December 31, 2017" in "Item 5.
+Operating and Financial Review and Prospects A. Operating Results-Factors Affecting Our Results of Operations-Voyage Revenue".
+As of February 23, 2018, our fixed-term charters represented an aggregate of approximately \$1.2 billion of contracted revenue, assuming the earliest redelivery dates possible and 365 revenue days per annum per containership (which amount includes our ownership percentage of contracted revenue for the Joint Venture vessels (currently \$351.1 million)) and the exercise of the owner's unilateral extension options.
+Ten of these charters include an option exercisable by either party to extend the term: five wholly-owned vessels for two one-year periods at the same charter rate, which represents \$152.4 million of potential contracted revenue, and five Joint Venture vessels for a three-year period and a subsequent two-year period at the same charter rate, which represents \$170.5 million of potential contracted revenue that is attributable to our share of the relevant vessel-owning entities.
+In addition, we have charters for two wholly-owned vessels, which include the owner's unilateral options to extend the charters for subsequent one-year periods at market rate plus \$1,100 per vessel per day.
 See "Item 4.
 Information on the Company-B. Business Overview-Our Fleet, Acquisitions and Newbuild Vessels-Our Fleet".

-The table below provides additional information about the charter coverage for our fleet of containerships as of December 31, 2016.
+The table below provides additional information about the charter coverage for our fleet of containerships as of December 31, 2017.
 Except as indicated in the footnotes, it does not reflect events occurring after that date, including any charter contract we entered into after that date.
-It excludes all days attributable to the operation of the vessels purchased pursuant to the Framework Deed which includes 12 vessels in the water and six newbuilds on order.
+It excludes all days attributable to the operation of the vessels purchased pursuant to the Framework Deed which includes 17 vessels in the water and one newbuild on order.
 The table assumes the earliest redelivery dates possible under our containerships' charters.
 See "Item 4.
 Information on the Company-B. Business Overview-Our Fleet, Acquisitions and Newbuild Vessels".

-2017 2018 2019 2020 2021 2022 2023 2024 No. of Vessels whose Charters Expire (1) 27(2) 16 1 2 1 3 2 TEU of Expiring Charters 110,358 126,496 6,644 13,288 6,724 27,057 18,806 Contracted Days 12,955 5,568 3,238 2,358 2,084 1,825 1,150 108 Available Days 6,025 13,412 15,742 16,674 16,896 17,155 17,830 18,924 Contracted/Total Days (3) 68.3% 29.3% 17.1% 12.4% 11.0% 9.6% 6.1% 0.6%
+2018 2019 2020 2021 2022 2023 2024 No. of Vessels whose Charters Expire (1) 38 4 2 1 1 3 4 TEU of Expiring Charters 211,733 21,314 13,288 6,724 7,471 27,057 28,720 Contracted Days 9,382 4,429 3,456 3,180 2,718 1,880 779 Available Days 9,963 14,551 15,576 15,566 14,803 15,640 16,789 Contracted/Total Days (2) 48.5% 23.3% 18.2% 17.0% 15.5% 10.7% 4.4%